EthanRush/Lazy-Disc-Tweets/README.md

-# tweetcord
+# Lazy Disc Tweets
-The intention of this project is to create a discord bot that can control a twitter account
+A twitter bot controlled by a discord bot controlled by a human